Orbital correlations in ultrathin films of late transition metals: Three-site model of FM state

 \section{Three-site model of FM state}

-For the square lattice, the matrix elements $t_{x^2-y^2}$, $t_{xy}$ would describe orbitally-selective hopping between a given site and all four of its nearest neighbors, due to the matching between the symmetries of the lattice and the $d$-orbitals.
+In this section, we show that the similarity to the Kugel-Khomsii model does not extend beyond the two-site approximation, due to the orbital frustration associated with the mismatch between orbital and lattice symmetries.
+For the square lattice, the matrix elements $t_{x^2-y^2}$, $t_{xy}$ would describe orbitally-selective hopping between a given site and all four of its nearest neighbors, due to the matching symmetries of the lattice and the $d$-orbitals.
 This would allow for a straightforward extension of the two-site model to an extended system, leading to orbital ordering as in the Kugel-Khomskii model~\cite{Kugel1982}.
 However, the fcc lattice of bulk late transition metals or the triangular lattice of (111)-oriented ultrathin films do not permit such an extension.
-The three-site model of the FM-ordered state described in this section illustrates the resulting orbital frustration effects, providing a step towards the model of the extended system discussed in the next section.
+The three-site model discussed in this section illustrates the resulting orbital frustration effects, providing a step toward the model of the extended system discussed in the next section.

 We position sites $1$ and $2$ on the x-axis, the same way as in the two-site model, and site $3$ on the y-axis [Fig.~\ref{fig:three_sites}(a)].
 In this configuration, the orbitally selective matrix elements $t_{x^2-y^2}$, $t_{xy}$ introduced in the two-site model describe hopping between sites $1$ and $2$, but not between one of these two sites and site $3$.
 For instance, the lobes of the $d_{xy}$ orbital on site $3$ almost face the lobes of the orbitals $d_{x^2-y^2}$ on sites $1$ and $3$, resulting in finite inter-orbital hopping characterized by direction- and site-dependent matrix elements.
 This difficulty has been discussed in the context of the compass models of anisotropic spin coupling~\cite{RevModPhys.87.1}.